vettorefburana/Clustering-Algorithms/README.md

 * Gaussian Mixture Models
 * Agglomerative hierarchical clustering

 The selected algorithms are applied to data of the Boston real estate market.
-The homogeneity of the clusters is measured using the Euclidean distance as the dissimilarity function to be minimized in order to find the optimal partition.
+The homogeneity of the clusters is measured using the Euclidean distance as the dissimilarity function to be minimized in order to find the optimal partitions.

 The repsitory contains: